Tenzro Testnet is live —request testnet TNZO

 By the end of this tutorial, you'll have Claude connected to the Tenzro testnet via the Model Context Protocol (MCP) and will have performed a complete workflow: created a wallet, requested testnet tokens, checked your balance, and registered a decentralized identity.
 All through natural language conversations with Claude.

-Tenzro runs a public MCP server at https://mcp.tenzro.network/mcp using Streamable HTTP transport.
-This server exposes 20 tools that allow Claude to interact with the Tenzro blockchain, manage identities, process payments, and query AI models.
+Tenzro runs a public MCP server at https://mcp.tenzro.network/mcp using Streamable HTTP transport with OAuth 2.1 authentication (PKCE, dynamic client registration).
+This server exposes 35 tools across 11 categories that allow Claude to interact with the Tenzro Ledger, manage identities, process payments, stake tokens, query AI models, post tasks to the decentralized marketplace, register agent templates with tiered pricing, and orchestrate autonomous agent swarms.

 For Claude Desktop: Add the following to your claude_desktop_config.json file: